Grill Maintenance Tips to Remember

 Clean Thoroughly at the Start and End of the Season

-If you live in a locale where wintertime grilling isn't possible, it's important to thoroughly clean your grill before you start using it for the season and again before you put it away for the winter.
-If you grill all year long, you should still do this a couple times per year to keep your grill clean and well-maintained.
+If you live in an area where year-round grilling isn't possible, it's important to thoroughly clean your grill at the beginning and end of your grilling season.
+If you grill all year long, you should still do this at least 2-3 times per year to keep your grill clean and well maintained.

 Grease the Food, Not the Grill Grates